-Queens College has developed materials and programs to educate its students, faculty and staff on the nature, dynamics, common circumstances and effects of sexual assault, domestic/intimate partner violence and stalking, and the means to reduce their occurrence and prevent them.
+Queens College is committed to creating a community free from sexual misconduct.
+Queens College has developed materials and programs to educate its students, faculty, and staff on the nature, dynamics, common circumstances, and effects of sexual assault, dating violence, domestic violence, and stalking, and the means to reduce their occurrence and prevent them.
 These programs are offered to incoming freshmen and transfer students during fall and spring orientation sessions.
-The Title IX Coordinator and the Vice President for Student Affairs offices provide this training to student activity groups, clubs, and athletic teams.
+The offices of the Title IX Coordinator and the Vice President for Student Affairs and Enrollment Management provide this training to student activity groups, clubs, and athletic teams.
 Prevention education materials are distributed to all students during campus orientation activities.